talkohavy/es-cli-tool/README.md

 sq use-context
 ```

-And now select the name of the context you just created, `es8`.
+And select the context you just created, `es8`.

 ### - Step 4: Create an index